Dragonir44/JFLauncher/README.md

 ## TODO

 - [ ] Add a way to change the channel of the modpack
+- [ ] Create a manifest with news and update infos
+- [ ] Change the way the modpack is installed
     - [ ] Change the way the modpack is downloaded
+      - [ ] Download modpack folder from link
-- [ ] Change the way the modpack is installed
+      - [ ] Unzip and move in the root folder of the game
 - [ ] Change the style of the launcher
 - [ ] Add a way to manage skins
 - [ ] Add news panel